Phenylethyl resorcinol: Formulation

 The irritating properties of phenylethyl resorcinol can be diminished by encapsulating it in vesicles such as liposomes, which prevents direct contact with the skin before penetration.
 Also, encapsulation could improve its water solubility as well as its photo-stability, as it is not stable under the light.
 According to a study, using transfersomes and invasomes as transporters improves phenylethyl resorcinol delivery and so its anti-tyrosinase activity associated with skin whitening.

 Applications

-Phenylethyl resorcinol not only lightens the skin but it also reduces dark pigmentation of facial and armpit hair, and it is 100 times more efficient than ꞵ-arbutin, a lightening agent.
+Phenylethyl resorcinol not only lightens the skin but it also reduces dark pigmentation of facial and armpit hair, and it is 100 times more efficient than β-arbutin, a lightening agent.

 With its anti-melanogenic activity, phenylethyl resorcinol could be used as a potential therapeutic agent against hyperpigmentation diseases and skin cancers.

 In cosmetics, it is used against dark spots and hyperpigmentation in skin unifying creams, in serums and in masks.
 Its antioxidant properties are also exploited in anti-wrinkle creams.
 It can be found in sunscreen to prevent spots due to UV radiation.

 Also, it can be associated with different compounds such as vitamin C, niacinamide, kojic acid, glycolic acid or retinoids to enhance its effect.
 Still, phenylethyl resorcinol is one the most efficient cosmetic substances inhibiting tyrosinase, as its anti-tyrosinase activity is 22 times higher than kojic acid's.